• Related Sites

 Commencing Court Proceedings Against An Ex-spouse Who Has Abducted Your Child

-Under the Women’s Charter (Cap 353), your ex-spouse is required to seek your consent or obtain the permission of court before removing your child from Singapore.
 If your ex-spouse has brought the child out of Singapore without your consent, that amounts to child abduction.
 We empathize with your fear in such a situation.
-Hence, we will share with you the process of applying to Court for the return of your child.
+Hence, we will share with you the process of applying to the Court for the return of your child.

-1. Making a Hague Convention Application in Singapore
+Making a Hague Convention Application in Singapore

 The first way to get your child back is to bring a court action to invoke the Hague Convention (“HC”) within one (1) year of your child’s removal, either in Singapore or the country to which your child has been taken to.
 HC is an international treaty that protects children from international abduction.
-It provides a legal avenue for you to:

 • Seek the return of your child who has been wrongfully removed from Singapore; and/or